 They are shiro-miso (white miso) and aka-miso (red miso).

-"Suimono" is the clear soup without miso.
-In
+Suimono is the clear soup without miso.

-other word, it is
+As the polite word, it is called Osuimono.

-"Tonjiru" means pork soup.
+Tonjiru means pork soup.

-Sliced pork is added to miso soup.
-In addition, kon'nyaku and various vegitables such as gobou (burdock), satoimo (Japanese taro), carrot, etc. are added.
+In addition, konnyaku and various vegetables such as goboh (burdock), satoimo (Japanese taro), carrot, etc. are added.

 Pork and many foods are in the soup, so this is served not only as soup but also as one of main dish.